 Living in South East Asia for 6 years I have seen first hand the massive consumption of single-use plastic and the pollution it causes to countries where garbage disposal & recycling is not well operated and / or part of the mentality yet.
 Now living in Dubai, I am fully aware of my terrible impact on the environment, from driving an SUV, using the AC year-round and working for a rather polluting industry.

-CHOOSE ECO-FRIENDLY DESTINATIONS
+CHOOSE ECO FRIENDLY TRAVEL DESTINATIONS

 Some governments are stepping up their efforts to protect their countries and develop sustainable tourism practices, and I feel like it should be encouraged.
-A few countries that come to my mind for being particularly eco-conscious are Iceland, Costa Rica and New Zealand.
+A few countries that come to my mind for being particularly geared towards eco-travels are Iceland, Costa Rica and New Zealand.
 I haven’t visited any of these countries but I would love to.
 If you have, I would love to hear your experience in the comment section below.

 REFUSE PLASTIC STRAWS AND CUPS